eugenebolshakov/taknado/CV.md

 then on-site.
 In terms of technology there were several Rails front-end apps and a Java backend initially hosted on dedicated Linux servers.
 The system was integrated with various 3rd party e-Commerce and shipping APIs, enabled inventory management including OCR to process manifests from suppliers.

 My role involved working on the Rails apps, collaborating with the marketing department, managing the on-site development team.
 Eventually I took over maintenance of the entire codebase, worked on simplifying production and development infrastructure and automating routine processes.

-### 2006 - 2007 Web Developer at SPN Group, St Petersburg, Russia
+### 2006 - 2007 Web Developer at SPN Group.
+St Petersburg, Russia

 SPN Group was a publishing house that produced several magazines including the Russian version of the "Rolling Stone".
 I've worked as part of the web